Lessons From the Master Who Stopped Coming

 Drive my sport car?

-I don’t think we can do that, Master, Teacher gave me very strict instructions.
+I don’t think we can do that, Master, the teacher gave me very strict instructions.

 Did I just tell the Master no?